Humboldt-WI/blog/content/research/seminar/07ImageCaptioning.md

 3. pass the prefix and the image feature into the `model` and get a probability distribution vector `yhat` in return
 4. append the largest probability of `yhat` to the `probabilities` list
 5. save the index of the largest probability in `yhat`
-6. map this index to a word in the vocabulary using the `tokenizer`
+6. map this index to a word in the vocabulary using the `tokenizer` and the `map_id_to_word()` function from the helper package
 7. append the word to the caption

 At the end of each iteration, we will print the current length of the caption.
 Putting it together, the function looks like below:

 <script src="https://gist.github.com/sim-o-n/93ac240b4e616237431b2c41f1f8f459.js"></script>

 Now, we can finally generate our first caption.
-You can download the image in Figure 4 and save it as `basketball.jpg` in your project folder.
+You can download the image in Figure 7 and save it as `basketball.jpg` in your project folder.
 Next load the `model` which performed best in training and the `tokenize` if the object is no longer alive in your workspace.
 Otherwise, skip this step.
 Before we can call the `generate_caption()` function we need to extract the image feature.
 Call `get_features()` and pass the path to the image.
 Finally call the `generate_caption()` function.

 <script src="https://gist.github.com/sim-o-n/0c069b6a6a2986ad9e8be65f879f9883.js"></script>